Residue sums for superconformal indices: Further indices at rank one

 to note that \eqref{eq:mcd-su2-nf4-red} is again of the basic hypergeometric form defined in \eqref{eq:gen-basic-hypergeom-integral}.
 In particular, as argued at the end of Section \ref{ssec:basic-hypergeom-integrals}, the suppression factor equals $q^4/t^2$, making the residue sum well-defined for $|q|<|t^{\frac{1}{2}}|<1$.
 In addition, this implies that the contribution from the origin vanishes.
 We then use the general evaluation in \eqref{eq:ressum-gen-basic-hypergeom-integral} to find the following expression for the residue sum:

 where the $y_ay_b$ and $q y_{a} y_{b}^{-1}$ arguments of the ${}_{12} \phi_{11}$ series should be understood as seven separate arguments labeled by $b\neq a$.
 Similarly, the arguments with $\pm$ should be read as two separate arguments with opposite sign.
 We note that the entries are such that the series is well-poised.
-This provides a closed form formula for the Macdonald index of $\mathcal{N}=2$ $SU(2)$ SQCD, which as far as we are aware has not appeared in the literature before.
+This provides a closed form formula for the Macdonald index of $\mathcal{N}=2$ $SU(2)$ SQCD.

 We note that the expression shares similar features with the other residue sums evaluated so far: the (apparent) presence of negative powers of $y_a$, and the apparent poles in the unflavored limits $y_a=y_b$.
 One may again wonder whether a simplification exists, for which some or all of these features disappear.
 As in Section \ref{ssec:bmn-mcd}, a special case of Sears' transformation formulas seems closely related but not quite applicable.
+We leave further investigation to future work.

 Generalized $S$-duality for the present theory implies that the index is invariant under the exchange $\upsilon_1\leftrightarrow \upsilon_3$ \cite{Gaiotto:2009we,Gadde:2009kb}.
-This is not obvious from our expression and, as such, should lead to interesting transformation formulas for the ${}_{12} \phi_{11}$ series.
+This is not obvious from our expression and, as such, should lead to an interesting transformation formula for the ${}_{12} \phi_{11}$ series.
 We expect that a simplification of the formula may manifest this symmetry, like the TQFT formula does, as we will discuss at the end of this section.

-As observed in Section \ref{ssec:basic-hypergeom-integrals}, one can make sense of the residue sum for this theory using the full measure, as long as $|q|<|t|$ (which precludes the Schur limit).
-We may then use the general results in Appendix \ref{app:bas-hypgeom-int} to find the alternative expression
+As observed in Section \ref{ssec:basic-hypergeom-integrals}, one can also make sense of the residue sum for this theory using the full measure, as long as $|q|<|t|$ (which precludes the Schur limit).
+We may then again use the general results in Appendix \ref{app:bas-hypgeom-int} to find the alternative expression